FairwindsOps/insights-docs/architecture/architecture.md

 ### Pluto
 Pluto needs `view` access to the cluster in order to check for deprecated API versions.

+### Polaris
+Polaris needs `view` access to the cluster in order to analyze workload configurations.

 ### RBAC Reporter
 RBAC Reporter needs `view` access to the cluster to aggregate information about RBAC roles and bindings.